The World’s Largest Chocolate Button

 The project was supported by the National Lottery Heritage Fund, John Ellerman Foundation and the Art Fund.

-Outside In have put together a digital publication showcasing the amazing work created by artists as part of the New Dialogues project.
-Three organisations supported the artists to explore their collections, the Mental Health Museum in Wakefield, the in Glasgow and Glenside Hospital in Bristol.
+Outside In compiled a digital publication showcasing the amazing work created by artists as part of the New Dialogues project.
+Three organisations supported the artists to explore their collections: the Mental Health Museum in Wakefield, Glasgow Museums and Glenside Hospital Museum in Bristol.

 Contact us about the museum